-I have been in business since the end of 2018.
-I quit my full-time job, I applied for an internship at a digital agency to be a front-end developer and website designer, and after being told I would be better in a customer-facing role (any other women get this advice?), I started my own business.
+I applied for an internship at a digital agency to be a front-end developer and website designer, and after being told I would be better in a customer-facing role (any other women get this advice?), I started my own business.
 So, this is what I’d advise anyone thinking of starting a new business today…

 This sounds obvious, but when your starting something new you get caught up in comparison, imposter syndrome, and perfectionism so much that you find it hard to start your new business and career.